hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

   * Its code: https://github.com/PacktPublishing/Practical-Time-Series-Analysis
 * [Practical Time Series with more details][27]
   * Its code: https://github.com/PracticalTimeSeriesAnalysis/BookRepo
+  * This books covers a lot but very basic, lots onf concepts are not clear to understand, the GitHub code really sucks
 * [Time series Q&A][19]
   * Methods and code to deal with missing data
     * Backward Fill